EranStarkLab/AutomatedCurator/README.md

 Dataset:
 The input for the automated curator should be a dataset in a [neurosuite](https://neurosuite.sourceforge.net/) format (Hazan et al., 2006).
 Specifically, the following three files are required:
-clu: spike labels
+- clu: spike labels, e.g. session_name.clu.1
-res: spike times in samples
+- res: spike times in samples, e.g. session_name.res.1
-spk: spike waveforms
+- spk: spike waveforms, e.g. session_name.spk.1
 The current version of the AC works only with data which were recorded at 20 kHz, and spike waveforms which are 32 samples long.

 ### Operating system: